kprybol/pydata-carolinas-2016-zeppelin/README.md

 # Time to Build Zeppelin
 - this is going to take a while - my latest run took `Total time: 53:33 min`
 - Run the `vagrant up` command one more time
--  **Note**: Cloning the project again may seem counter intuitive, since this script originated from the project repository.
-Consider copying just the vagrant/zeppelin-dev script from the zeppelin project as a stand alone directory, then once again clone the specific branch you wish to build.
+-  **Note: Cloning the project again may seem counter intuitive, since this script originated from the project repository.
+Consider copying just the vagrant/zeppelin-dev script from the zeppelin project as a stand alone directory, then once again clone the specific branch you wish to build.**
 - Run `vagrant ssh`
 - Once inside the VM, `cd /vagrant/zeppelin`
 - Now it's time to finally build Zeppelin along with all of the necessary components.
 We will be using Spark 2.0, Hadoop 2.6 with the PySpark, and SparkR interpreters.